foxfriends/minigames/GUIDE.md

 [React]: https://reactjs.org

+### Validate the token

+> 🚧 This section is a work in progress.
+The method by which tokens are validated is
+> likely to change soon.

 ### Retrieve game information

 The minigame client will likely need to know some information about the game, which